-The subject lands are designated as 'Residential' on Schedule A and are located within the 'Mobility Hub' and designated 'Communities' on Schedule 1 of the City of Brampton Official Plan.
-An amendment to the Official Plan is not required to facilitate the proposal.
+The subject lands are designated as "Residential" on Schedule A and are located within the "Mobility Hub" and designated "Communities" on Schedule 1 of the City of Brampton Official Plan.
+An amendment to the Official Plan is not required.
 The policies that are applicable to the site include but are not limited to the following:

-3.2.1.1 Development of greatest mass and highest densities must be located within the Urban Growth Centre and Central Area, along intensification corridors and within Mobility Hubs and Major Transit Station Areas.
+3.2.1.1 Development of greatest mass and highest densities must be located within the Urban Growth Centre and Central Area, along intensification corridors and within Mobility ubs and Major Transit Station Areas.
 These Areas shall: